rodrigoeggea/chipcaco-java/README.md

 This is a port of the C application by [Ralph Spitzner](https://www.spitzner.org/kkmoon.html), and also based on the original chipcaco written in node-JS by [Sven Jacobs](https://github.com/svenjacobs/chipcaco)

-If you are looking for a video player and converter for Windows with Graphical Interface for Chinese Cameras I recomend to use HIP2P Client (from IPCAM XIN).
+If you are looking for a video player and converter for Windows with Graphical Interface for Chinese Cameras recordings I recomend to use HIP2P Client (from IPCAM XIN).

 ## Installation